Focus and Scope

-A double-blind peer review method is mandatory for processing of all scientific manuscripts submitted to the editorial stuff of “Diabetes mellitus”.
+A double-blind peer review method is mandatory for processing of all scientific manuscripts submitted to the editorial stuff of “Problems of Endocrinology”.
 This implies that neither the reviewer is aware of the authorship of the manuscript, nor the author maintains any contact with the reviewer.

 - Members of the editorial board and leading Russian and international experts in corresponding areas of life sciences, invited as independent readers, perform peer reviews.
 Editor-in-chief, deputy editor-in-chief or science editor choose readers for peer review.
 We aim to limit the review process to 2-4 weeks, though in some cases the schedule may be adjusted at the reviewer’s request.

 - Reviewer has an option to abnegate the assessment should any conflict of interests arise that may affect perception or interpretation of the manuscript.
 Upon the scrutiny, the reviewer is expected to present the editorial board with one of the following recommendations: to accept the paper in its present state; to invited the author to revise their manuscript to address specific concerns before final decision is reached; that final decision be reached following further reviewing by another specialist; to reject the manuscript outright.

 - If the reviewer has recommended any refinements, the editorial staff would suggest the author either to implement the corrections, or to dispute them reasonably.
 Authors are kindly required to limit their revision to 2 months and resubmit the adapted manuscript within this period for final evaluation.

 - We politely request that the editor be notified verbally or in writing should the author decide to refuse from publishing the manuscript.
 In case the author fails to do so within 3 months since receiving a copy of the initial review, the editorial board takes the manuscript off the register and notifies the author accordingly.